unicode-org/icu4x/components/provider/README.md

 ## Iterable Data Providers

-Data providers can implement `DataEntryCollection`, allowing them to be used via the auto-implemented trait `IterableDataProvider`.
-This allows iteration over all `DataEntry` instances supported for a certain key in the data provider.
+Data providers can implement `ResourceOptionsCollection`, allowing them to be used via the auto-implemented trait `IterableDataProvider`.
+This allows iteration over all `ResourceOptions` instances supported for a certain key in the data provider.
 This can be useful when transforming data between storage formats.
 For more information, see the `iter` module.